laurenlabell/checksum_finder/README.md

 # Checksum Finder

+Trying to reverse engineer a checksum?
+We can help!

+Reverse engineering unknown binary message formats is an important part of security research.
+Error detecting codes such as checksums and Cyclic Redundancy Check codes (CRCs) are commonly added to messages as a guard against corrupt or untrusted input.
+Before an analyst can manufacture input for software which uses checksums they must discover the algorithm to calculate a valid checksum.
+To address this need, we have developed a program synthesis based approach for detecting and reverse-engineering checksum algorithms automatically.

+Our approach takes a small set of binary messages as input and automatically returns a Python implementation of the checksum algorithm if one can be found.
+Our approach first performs a search over the message space to identify the location of the checksum and then uses program synthesis to identify the operations performed on the message to compute the checksum.
+We return to the user runnable code to both calculate a checksum from a message and to validate a message according to the checksum algorithm.
+We generate unit tests, allowing the user to validate the synthesized checksum algorithm is correct with regard to the input messages.

+For all the details read our paper! https://dl.acm.org/doi/10.1145/3411506.3417599

 Usage: `python3 sumeng_module.py width file `
 Where `width` is the bitwidth of the checksum field and `file` is a file with messages in ascii hex format, 1 message per line.